5 travel essentials your phone can replace

 Let’s briefly go back to the start of your vacation (or work trip).
 PackPoint is free for Android and iOS and helps you work out exactly what you need in your suitcase, based on your destination and expected weather conditions.
 In other words, it’ll help you avoid packing more wooly sweaters than you need.
 With a premium purchase (a one-off fee of $3) you can connect TripIt and Evernote, and customize your packing lists.

-If you’re going to a place where the people may not speak your native language, Google Translate can help.
-It’s free for Android and iOS and fulfills the job once held by bulky foreign language dictionaries.
+If you’re going to a place where people may not speak your native language, Google Translate can help.
+It’s free for Android and iOS, and fulfills the job once held by bulky foreign language dictionaries.
 It supports more than 100 languages, can work offline with no data signal, and can use your phone’s camera to translate text if you point it towards signs and menus.

 At least some of the suggestions we’ve come up with should prove useful in lightening the load for your next trip, but don’t forget you can also use your phone to look for cheaper travel deals and get around easily while you’re away from home.
 Just make sure you don’t lose your smartphone along the way.